The fluttering prayer flags beckoning to mountains

 About Nepal Tourism

 Nepal and its importance in the history of the Indian subcontinent often goes overlooked thanks to its enormous neighbour down south.
 But the truth is Nepal holds one of the most revered places when it comes to cultural heritage and spirituality.
 An interesting fact about Nepal is that although the entire region of India and Pakistan were once under the vast British rule, Nepal was never really colonised.
 It was only a semi-independent state, whose administrative matters were occasionally interfered by the British.
-Still holding on to most of its medieval era architecture, art, culture and traditions, an voyage to Nepal will introduce you with an eclectic mix of Newari, Gorkha, Malla, Shah and Tibetan heritages, untarnished by Victorian designs.
+Still holding on to most of its medieval era architecture, art, culture and traditions, tourism in Nepal introduces you with an eclectic mix of Newari, Gorkha, Malla, Shah and Tibetan heritages, untarnished by Victorian designs.

 Heritage sightseeing in Nepal:

 The first and foremost attraction that Nepal tourism comprises is its extensive range of historical monuments and religious structures.
 Among Hindu faith, Pashupatinath temple is the most revered shrine and visited by many.
 Boudhanath Stupa is for Buddhists what Pashupatinath is for Hindus.
 That shrine represents the map of Mount Meru – the centre of cosmos in Buddhist universe.
 Swayambhunath temple is of importance to both the faiths.
 It is important to remember about Lumbini – the birthplace of Lord Buddha.
 Other reputed locations on the Nepal trip are Changu Narayan, Nuwakot palace, Kathmandu, Bhaktapur and Patan Durbar Square and the royal palaces.

 Kathmandu: Kathmandu is the capital of the country, the backbone of its economy and the centre of its tourism.
 It is home to some of the best Nepal attractions like Pashupatinath and Durbar square.
 It also keeps the shopping scene of the country alive during the day and the nightlife and casino scene during the night.